Lovelock Family Trees - an Overview |

 discovering and recording Lovelocks than the total number of individuals.
 The statistics

-are for descendant trees of the progenitors, which do not by and large include, for
+are for descendant trees of the progenitors, which do not generally include, for example but not

 There are separate pages on this Web Site linking to the complete